syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Auto-Hide-Window.md

 ## Auto Hide Backcolor

-The background color of the Auto Hide window can be customized by using the property named TabPanelBackcolor in AHTabControl.
-The following code is used to customize the back color.
+The background color of the Auto Hide window can be customized using the property named `TabPanelBackcolor` in AHTabControl.
+The following code used to customize the back color.

 {% tabs %}